evans-studio/love4detailing-app/public/dev-guidelines.md

 	•	Visually inspect the sidebar and dashboard interactions — especially buttons and links — for design fidelity and functional consistency.
 	•	Confirm GSAP animations remain smooth and do not clash with content hierarchy or legibility.

-If it doesn’t match the visual tone and UX of the landing page, it doesn’t go in.
+If it doesn't match the visual tone and UX of the landing page, it doesn't go in.

 ⸻